-Foreign Tax Credit For 2020 – Quick Tips To Know
+The Foreign Tax Credit For 2024 – Quick Tips You Need To Know

 United States Tax Law Basics

 The United States differs from most other countries in that it continues to charge its citizens tax even when they are not living and working within the country.
 For many expats, this comes as a surprise.
 This may also provoke anxiety, as many expats are also paying taxes to their new country of residence.
 In these cases, expats worry about paying taxes twice on the same income.
 Luckily, the United States developed the foreign tax credit to prevent this very issue.